 Difference between Magas and Besan Burfi

 If you look at the Magas recipe, you will notice that the ingredients to make Besan burfi are the same.
-However there are slight differences.
+However, there are slight differences.

-- Magas is made with coarse gram flour, while besan burfi is typically made with the regular fine flour.
+- Magas is made with coarse gram flour, while besan burfi is typically made with regular fine flour.

-- Powdered sugar is added to make magas, while a single string sugar syrup is made for besan burfi.
+- Powdered sugar is added to make magas, while a single-string sugar syrup is made for besan burfi.

 - More ghee is added for magas as there is no water used.
-This makes magas to have a softer texture than besan burfi, which is more like a set fudge (similar to chocolate).
+This makes magas have a softer texture than besan burfi, which is more like a set fudge (similar to chocolate).

 - Besan (Gram Flour): You can prepare this besan burfi with either regular or coarse besan flour (ladoo besan).